manoja328/blog/docs/blog/posts/2014-10-14-ballandbeam.markdown

 ---

-# ball and beam system
+# Ball and Beam System

 This project is a "ball and/On Beam" system.So this project is basically a PID controlled system where you have a linear beam or 1D surface ( can be extended to a plane /2D) and you have to balance a ball that is